 We love the poppy red color of the Rhythm shorts.

-At $80, the Rhythm is on the low end of the price spectrum of shorts that we tested.
+The Rhythm is on the low end of the price spectrum of shorts that we tested.
 They are lightweight and comfortable, but not really packed with features.
-For the same price you could have the Club Ride Ventura which also has a casual style, but offers a better fit and more protection.
+For the same price, you could have a more technical short for mountain biking, so we don't think they are a great value.

 For a ride on a hot day that is going to end with a jump in the river, the Rhythm would be an easy choice.
 It does not offer a great amount of protection, we don't love the pockets, and the fit is not going to work for everyone.
 However, it has a very casual style and lightweight fabric that offers great breathability.